Brightspace/terraform-workflows/README.md

 Within the content, the `provider_role_arn` specified will be the arn of the role, not just the role name.

 Each region that you have defined for your workflows will also need to be added as blocks.
-For example, in the content below, only `dev/ca-central-1` is defined.
+For example, in the content below, only `dev/ca-central-1` and `prod/ca-central-1` are defined.

 ```yaml
 # terraform.yaml